 Many of the truck stops have made the choice to take spots from their current locations and convert them into paid and reserved spots.
 Forcing drivers to pay fees of an extra $15 (or more) a night for a resource that was already dwindling.

 That means that a driver will be spending on average an extra (for a six day work week):

 - $360 a month

 And the national per diem hasn't been changed to compensate the driver for such an increase of cost.

 Recently, these same truck stops have made the decision to designate a larger amount of spots from conventional to paid and reserved spots.
-Taking the amount of paid spots from perhaps 5% to in many cases almost 30% of the lot.
+Taking the amount of paid spots from perhaps 5% to in many cases almost 30% or more of the lot.